Genetic studies of Jews: MtDNA of Ashkenazi Jews

 If we allow for the possibility that K1a9 and N1b2 might have a Near Eastern source, then we can estimate the overall fraction of European maternal ancestry at ~65%.
-Given the strength of the case for even these founders having a European source, however, our best estimate is to assign ~81% of Ashkenazi lineages to a European source, ~8% to the Near East and ~1% further to the east in Asia, with ~10% remaining ambiguous...
+Given the strength of the case for even these founders having a European source, however, our best estimate is to assign ~81% of Ashkenazi lineages to a European source, ~8% to the Near East, and ~1% further to the east in Asia, with ~10% remaining ambiguous...
 Thus at least two-thirds and most likely more than four-fifths of Ashkenazi maternal lineages have a European ancestry.

 Regarding the origin of Ashkenazi admixture, the analyses suggest that "the first major wave of assimilation probably took place in Mediterranean Europe, most likely in Southern Europe, with substantial further assimilation of minor founders in west/central Europe."
 According to Richards, who acknowledged past research showing that Ashkenazi Jews' paternal origins are largely from the Middle East, the most likely explanation is that Ashkenazi Jews are descended from Middle Eastern men who moved to Europe and married local women whom they converted to Judaism.
 The authors found "less evidence for assimilation in Eastern Europe, and almost none for a source in the North Caucasus/Chuvashia, as would be predicted by the Khazar hypothesis."

 The study was criticized by geneticist Doron Behar, who stated that while the Mt-DNA of Ashkenazi Jews is of mixed Middle Eastern and European origins, the deepest maternal roots of Ashkenazi Jews are not European.
-Harry Ostrer said Richards' study seemed reasonable, and corresponded to the known facts of Jewish history.
-Karl Skorecki of the Rambam Health Care Campus stated that there were serious flaws of phylogenetic analysis.
+Harry Ostrer said Richards' study seemed reasonable and corresponded to the known facts of Jewish history.
+Karl Skorecki of the Rambam Health Care Campus stated that there were serious flaws in phylogenetic analysis.

 David B. Goldstein, the Duke University geneticist who first found similarities between the founding mothers of Ashkenazi Jewry and European populations, said that, although Richards' analysis was well-done and 'could be right,' the estimate that 80% of Ashkenazi Jewish Mt-DNA is European was not statistically justified given the random rise and fall of mitochondrial DNA lineages.
 Geneticist Antonio Torroni of the University of Pavia found the conclusions very convincing, adding that recent studies of cell nucleus DNA also show "a very close similarity between Ashkenazi Jews and Italians".
 Diaspora communities were established in Rome and in Southern Europe centuries before the fall of the Second Temple in 70 CE.